vineethayasa/sports_center/README.md

 - Signed-in users can customize their dashboard preferences.
 - Preferences include selecting favorite sports or teams to receive tailored news and score updates.

-### Sign-in and Sign-up Pages
-- Sign-in and sign-up pages are accessible from the profile icon on the landing page.
-- While browsing articles and matches without registering is an option, users can choose to create an account for a personalized experience.

 ### Change Password
 - Users can change their password anytime by navigating to the profile icon and clicking on the change password option.